LassoSoft/LassoGuide/lasso_guide_source/index.rst

 Additional Resources
 ====================

-Here are some additional resources you may find handy:
+Here are some additional resources you may find useful:

 `Lasso Reference <http://www.lassosoft.com/lassoDocs/languageReference>`_
    Reference to the built-in types, methods, and traits.